How to Make Friends With Crows

 Crows can be skittish and aloof.
 They are never going to come running like a dog will for a lick and a pet, and their standoffish attitude is probably a major reason why they have thrived as a species for so long.
 Remember, crows are wild animals.
 In the US, it is illegal to keep native songbirds (crows included) as pets.
 If you want a pet you should get one, but if you're interested in crows, you'll have to learn to appreciate their charms from afar.

 Besides, get real, most humans view crows as ominous, murderous evils (or at best, rats with wings).
-For centuries, they have played the bad guys in the stories humans tell themselves, and I'm sure they noticed the eye-daggers most people shoot at them, how cars veer to the shoulder to intentionally run them over, so why wouldn't that distrust be mutual?
+For centuries, they have played the bad guys in the stories humans tell themselves, and I'm sure those crows have noticed the eye-daggers most people shoot at them, how cars veer to the shoulder to intentionally run them over.
+Why wouldn't that distrust be mutual?

 Crows Recognize Faces